cryptopunkscc/astrald/app/warpdrive/doc/AND.md

-# Warp Drive Android v1.0.0
+# Warp Drive Android v1.0.0-draft

+Few taps to share data with your mates anywhere you are.

 # Features

-The draft of warpdrive features available on Android OS.
+The warpdrive features available on Android OS.

 ## `sender`